Liberals choose Roshena Campbell as Aston by-election candidate

 House of Representatives Speaker Milton Dick has set the date for Saturday, April 1, with candidate nominations to close on March 9.

-Mr Tudge delivered his resignation letter to the Speaker last week which kicked off the formal by-election process.
+Mr Tudge delivered his resignation letter to the Speaker last week, kicking off the formal by-election process.

 Tweet from @SimoLove

-Senior Liberal Party members, including Opposition Leader Peter Dutton, had pushed for a female nominee.
+Senior Liberal Party members, including Opposition Leader Peter Dutton, had pushed for a woman to be nominated.

 About half a dozen senior party figures, including Mr Dutton, voted on the selection in a secret ballot of the Victorian administrative committee in Melbourne on Tuesday night, The Age reported.

-Having a rank-and-file ballot would have delayed the ability for a new candidate to campaign against Labor’s pick, former unionist and finance worker Mary Doyle.
+Having a rank-and-file ballot would have delayed the ability for the candidate to campaign against Labor’s pick, former unionist and finance worker Mary Doyle.

 The Liberals’ margin in Aston was cut from 10.1 per cent to 2.8 per cent at the May election.